Kalman Bayesian Neural Networks for Closed-form Online Learning: Problem Formulation

 of the BNN given a new input $\vx$.
 Unfortunately, both equations cannot be solved exactly in closed form in general.
 To provide an approximate but closed-form solution we employ techniques from \emph{Bayesian filtering and smoothing}, which is usually applied to Markov processes in order to estimate a state variable over time from noisy observations.
 Equation \eqref{eq:activation} forms a continuous-valued Markov chain with random variables $\va$, $\W$, and $\vz$ as depicted in the graphical model Fig.~\ref{fig:backwar}.
 Hence, \eqref{eq:prediction} can be solved layer-wise by means of consecutive prediction steps of a Bayesian filter and will be addressed in the \emph{forward pass} of the proposed KBNN.
 Solving \eqref{eq:bayes} to train the weights requires filtering and smoothing steps of a Bayesian filter and is covered by the \emph{backward pass} of the KBNN.
 To obtain closed-form expressions in both passes, we make two key assumptions.

-\paragraph{Assumption 1} All neurons are assumed to be pair-wise independent.
-Although this assumption becomes invalid after performing the first forward pass, it significantly simplifies the calculations.
+\paragraph{Assumption 1} For BNNs it is very common to apply the strict version of the mean-field approximation, where all weights are assumed to be independent.
+In this paper, it is merely assumed that all neurons are pair-wise independent, so that the weights of individual neurons are dependent.
+This assumption significantly simplifies the calculations.
 The implications of dependent neurons are discussed in \citet{puskorius2001parameter} and Sec.~\ref{sec:discussion}.

 \paragraph{Assumption 2} For a single neuron, the corresponding quantities in \eqref{eq:activation} are assumed to be jointly Gaussian distributed.
 Due to this assumption, particularly the posterior in \eqref{eq:bayes} and the predictive distribution in \eqref{eq:prediction} are approximated by means of Gaussian distributions and thus, our approach becomes an \emph{assumed density filter} \cite{Maybeck1979, Opper1998}.
 In doing so, it is sufficient to calculate the first two moments (mean and covariance) of the posterior and predictive distribution.
 For ReLU activations this approach even transforms into \emph{moment matching}.